lichess-bot-devs/lichess-bot/README.md

 - Copy both the files into the `engine.dir` directory
 - Change the `engine.name` and `engine.engine_options.weights` keys in config.yml to `lczero` and `weights.pb.gz`
 - You can specify the number of `engine.uci_options.threads` in the config.yml file as well
-- To start: `python lichess-bot.py`
+- To start: `python3 lichess-bot.py`

 ## LeelaChessZero (Windows CPU 2021)